Archiebobyo/lesson3_VersionControl/README.md

 Gregory Gruse

 ## Project Description:
-In this Assignment we set
+In this Assignment we set up github and connect to cloud9

 ## Lessons Learned in the Assignment:
 1. Learned how to connect cloud9 to github